ietf/id-guidelines/README.md

 increment the version number by one.

-If the I-D is submitted as XML (which is highly recommended), the name and version of the document will be declared in a ["seriesInfo" element](https://www.rfc-editor.org/rfc/rfc7991.html#section-2.47).
+If the I-D is submitted as XML (which is highly recommended), the name and version of the document will be declared in the "value" attribute of a ["seriesInfo" element](https://www.rfc-editor.org/rfc/rfc7991.html#section-2.47).
 The filename submitted must have a `.xml` extension.